Joush/Guggenheim-Test/README.md

 # Guggenheim-Test
-This is assessment test provided by Guggenheim for the interview process
+This is the assessment test provided by Guggenheim for the interview process

 This project is deployed into two environment, Test and production.